Letitia James: Department of Justice lawsuit

-On February 12, 2025, Attorney General Pam Bondi announced that the Department of Justice was filing a civil lawsuit against James, as well as other officials in the state such as Kathy Hochul, over their handling of immigration issues.
+On February 12, 2025, Attorney General Pam Bondi announced the Department of Justice was filing a civil lawsuit against James, as well as other officials in the state such as Kathy Hochul, over their handling of immigration issues.

+Betar US settlement

+On January 14, 2026, James reached a settlement with the Zionist activist group Betar US to cease intimidating pro-Palestinian protesters at protests and via social media posts.
+Betar US also confirmed plans to cease operations in New York.

-2025 indictment
+2025 indictment and probes

 In April 2025, Bill Pulte, President Donald Trump's pick to head the Federal Housing Finance Agency (FHFA), referred James to the United States Department of Justice (DOJ) for possible criminal prosecution, alleging that she had misrepresented facts in three separate instances in order to gain government assistance and more favorable loan terms, by having misrepresented an investment property as her primary residence; by having misrepresented the number of units in an investment property; and by having misrepresented her father as her husband.
 James denied the allegations, calling them baseless retaliation by President Trump.
 At the time, Trump had for an extended period called for criminal procedures against James, as well as other political opponents.

 In May 2025, the FBI opened a formal criminal probe into the mortgage fraud claims.
 In response to the accusation that James had improperly claimed a property as her primary residence, her lawyer stated that "she made a mistake on one line [that] had no significance", and presented alternative property deeds containing the correct information, accusing prosecutors of cherry picking information.

 In early August, the DOJ escalated its probe, opening a civil rights investigation into her office to examine whether it had violated Trump's civil rights during its New York business fraud lawsuit against the Trump Organization, as well as appointing a special prosecutor to examine her real estate transactions.
-Attorney General Pam Bondi appointed Ed Martin, a Stop the Steal organizer who had called for investigations of Trump foes just to shame them, as special prosecutor.
+Attorney General Pam Bondi appointed Ed Martin as special prosecutor.
 Martin made a written request for her resignation, posed for a photograph in front of her home, and declared he intended to "stick the landing".
 Kara Scannell wrote for CNN that this "fall[s] outside the norms of prosecutorial conduct".